IBMDeveloperUK/pixiedust-spark-wml/part_1.md

 ![notebook](images/new_notebook.png)

 - The notebook will load.
+Now you can follow along with the instructions in the notebook.

 ## Load customer data in the notebook